nttome/csc201-projects/README.md

 FutureValueCalculator: This program calculates the future value of investments utilizing principal, periods, and compounding interest.

-FileReaderLineNumber: This program reads and displays a user inputted file, with line numbers.
+FileReaderLineNumbers: This program reads and displays a user inputted file, with line numbers.